alastairlundy/CliRunner/SPECIALIZATIONS_README.md

 ### CmdCommand
 The CmdCommand's TargetFilePath points to Windows' copy of cmd.exe .

-Usage is identical to using ``Cli.Wrap`` except that the entrypoint is ``CmdCommand.CreateInstance()`` - This is a static method that instantiates the Command for use with the usual Command builder methods that are also supported with Command Specializations
+Usage is very similar to using ``Cli.Wrap`` except that the entrypoint is ``CmdCommand.CreateInstance()`` - This is a static method that instantiates the Command for use with the usual Command builder methods that are also supported with Command Specializations

 ```csharp
 using CliRunner;